U.S. sees Middle East help fighting IS, Britain cautious after beheading

 But he did not announce any air strikes, mindful of war-weary public opinion, parliament's rejection last year of air strikes on Syria, and sensitivities surrounding Scotland's independence referendum on Thursday.

-Many fear there is not enough emphasis on ensuring the Iraqi government is strong and united enough to overcome sectarian divisions and run the country effectively after any intervention.

-Britain and the U.S. have ruled out sending ground troops back into Iraq and Kerry did not say which countries had offered.
+Britain and the United States have ruled out sending ground troops back into Iraq and Kerry did not say which countries had offered.

 "We're not looking to put troops on the ground," he said.
 "There are some who have offered to do so, but we are not looking for that at this moment anyway."

-On the CNN program "State of the Union," White House Chief of Staff Denis McDonough was asked if this coalition would need ground troops beyond opposition forces in Syria and Kurdish and government forces in Iraq.
+On the CNN programme "State of the Union," White House Chief of Staff Denis McDonough was asked if the coalition would need ground troops beyond opposition forces in Syria and Kurdish and government forces in Iraq.

 "Ultimately to destroy ISIL we do need to have a force, an anvil against which they will be pushed - ideally Sunni forces," he said, using an acronym for Islamic State.